What is Your Value?

 Aligning with a unique value is what makes you valuable, attractive to customers, successful, profitable.
 Your team will be more respected if it aligns around a unique value the internal “customers” want to “buy.”

 It’s even THE core element that helps you become competitive in your industry space.
-If there are ten furniture stores to choose from, your store will stand out if you are aligned with a specific value, amplify that value, and delivers that value…you will get the customer who is looking to buy that value.
+If there are ten furniture stores to choose from, your store will stand out if you are aligned with a specific value.
+Amplify that value.
+Deliver that value.
+When you do, you will get the customer who is looking to buy that value.
 You get the sale.
 You get the profit.

 Finding Your Value

 How do you find your value?
 How do you know what YOUR customers are buying?
-First, realize this: Organizations we have worked with are often the last to know what their value is.
+First, let me explain this: Organizations we have worked with are often the last to know what their value is.
 And, your value is not something you decide, create or define.
 It’s something you discover.
 From your customers.

 Within one year, without spending a dime on new gaming, hotel renovations or capital upgrades, they experienced record-breaking success.
 The General Manager invited Truby Achievements to attend a celebration.
 The entire management team sat in a large ballroom as he addressed them with this core message, “Before you implemented this system, we were losing money every month.
 Now our net profit is up 30%.
 You, as leaders, made the difference!”